 - Put emergency contacts on speed dial in your phone

-- Always be aware of your surroundings—don't allow your phone to be a distraction, placing you in a vulnerable state
+- Be aware of your surroundings—don't allow your phone to be a distraction

 - Don’t wear expensive jewelry or clothes